coopengo/coog-admin/doc/command.md

 It is recommended to launch the command without any argument to see possible actions Commands wrap docker commandline to make it easy to call docker without giving the container name

-## edit-config
+## conf edit

-It customizes the environment by setting images tags, database name, or any other runtime parameter
+- `./conf edit`: It customizes the environment by setting images tags, database name, or any other runtime parameter

 ## net (create)